 I was hoping to get a better understanding of my business, trying to drive it to the next level.
 I wasn’t necessarily looking at being the biggest builder in my area, I just wanted a little bit more time for life and enjoying the area that I live in.

 And importantly, I felt I needed to be able to let people know what I actually do and the quality of the work that we perform.
 Being with APB is a portal to do that, a stepping stone from which to do that, so I can hopefully grow and build my business.

 A Wholistic Approach To Growing My Building Company

 When I was looking through some of the APB documents and short videos, I could see they had the ability to be able to let me forecast my income correctly and work out if I should take on more work or when I should hold off, or when I should advertise and when I should employ more staff.
 Since joining APB, I’ve noticed that one of the best aspects of it for me is the KPIs.

 My bookkeeper and I have been trying for ages to develop something that actually all comes together where we can have all the information in a snapshot in front of me so that I can evaluate my current position and see where my profits are and the like.

 And it can be difficult sometimes in the building industry because there’s nothing else available that really puts everything together.
 There are so many aspects: your income, subcontractors, deposits, supply deposits, so it was hard to put that together and get a firm position on where we stood.

 And when we had a look at a couple of short videos on the APB website, we found that the information on KPIs was what we were looking for.
 Since we’ve joined APB, my bookkeeper and I have utilised a fair part of the KPI information to move forward, so it’s really given us a definitive position.
-It enables me to know when to employ staff or to slow up or possibly even just to get a better positioning.
+It enables me to know when to employ staff or to slow down or possibly even just to get better positioning.